bartamat/bartamat/README.md

 ## Things I have created 🪜
 ### Kamasutra
 - Maybe a bit controversial theme, but do not be alarmed.
 With this project I was tasked to update a 5 year old app that was written in Swift 3 and used JSON as data storage.
-To test my skills and ease my pain I have decided to create this app from the scratch.
+To test my skills and ease my pain I have decided to recreate this app from the scratch.
 - Frontend SwiftUI
 - CoreData used to store larger amount of data.
 UserDefaults for saving current state.
 Keychain for storing user passcode.
 - Local Authentication for Face/Touch-ID.